Infographics to Communicate Information

-NASP has recently developed a series of infographics to introduce key issues to stakeholders and advocate for the work of school psychologists.
+NASP has developed a series of infographics to introduce key issues to stakeholders and advocate for the work of school psychologists.
 Download them today!

 Gun Violence Infographic

 As the national dialogue heightens around the issue of gun violence and school safety, NASP has released talking points to help communicate the role of school psychologists in delivering comprehensive mental health services and supporting efforts to promote safety.
 This companion infographic presents research findings regarding gun violence and youth.

 For the first time since its inception in 1989, there are now more than 15,000 school psychologists who hold the Nationally Certified School Psychologist (NCSP) credential.
 Download this infographic to learn more about this esteemed credential.

 Social Justice and the NASP Practice Model